 Many scientific publications have shown that discoveries made using the Echo Liquid Handler would have been impossible with traditional methods — thanks in part to direct dilution and the elimination of pipette tip-related issues.

 Our patented DMSO concentration monitoring helps ensure accurate data tracking, while the Echo liquid handler provides volume tracking and the advantages of touchless dispensing for all assay components.
-Coupled with Labcyte automation options, DMSO concentration monitoring delivers an extremely high level of productivity.
+Coupled with Labcyte Automation , DMSO concentration monitoring delivers an extremely high level of productivity.

-Bristol-Myers Squibb demonstrated fewer false negatives in IC50 assays prepared using the Echo liquid handler vs. traditional aqueous serial dilutions.
+Bristol-Myers Squibb demonstrated fewer false negatives in IC50 assays prepared using the Echo Liquid Handler vs. traditional aqueous serial dilutions.
 The results revealed 110 compounds that showed significant activity when diluted using the Echo platform.
 They would have been eliminated as ineffective when diluted using traditional serial dilution.
 Closer examination revealed that false negatives are often caused by the loss of hydrophobic compounds adhering to pipette tips and dilution vessels.
-Without an Echo liquid handler, you may be missing your best leads.
-Read the report.
+Without an Echo Liquid Handler, you may be missing your best leads.

 1 Barlaam, B.C. et al., U.S. Patent 7,718,653, 2010.